dennwc/cayley/graph/nosql/ouch/README.md

 # Ouch, prototype driver for CouchDB/PouchDB

 To run "gopherjs test -v" you must "npm install pouchdb" (which actually runs on top of levelDB).
+Also need to "npm install pouchdb-find" for queries.
 When running "gopherjs test" from the ouch directory, a pouchdb.test directory will be created (in .gitignore).

 To run "go test" a publiclly accessable CouchDB must be at "http://127.0.0.1:5984/ouchtest"